View Source case, cond, and if

 The documentation for the Kernel module lists all available guards in its sidebar.
 You can also consult the complete Patterns and Guards reference for in-depth documentation.

 case builds on pattern matching and guards to destructure and match on certain conditions.
 However, patterns and guards are limited only to certain expressions which are optimized by the compiler.
 In many situations, you need to write conditions that go beyond what can be expressed with case.
-For those, if/2 (and unless/2) are useful alternatives:
+For those, if is a useful alternative:

 iex> if true do